Doctrine of equivalents: United States

 as the limitation literally recited in the patent claim.
-See Graver Tank & Manufacturing Co. v.
-Linde Air Products Co., (1950).

 The Court also explained that the doctrine of equivalents applies if two elements are interchangeable and a person with ordinary skill in the art would have known that the elements were interchangeable at the time of infringement.

-In the United States, the doctrine of equivalents is limited by prosecution history estoppel.
+In the United States, the doctrine of equivalents is limited by both prosecution history estoppel and ensnarement.
 Under prosecution history estoppel, if the patentee abandoned through an amendment to the patent application certain literal claim coverage (e.g., by narrowing the literal scope of the patent claim), then the patentee is estopped from later arguing that the surrendered coverage is insubstantially different from the literally claimed limitation.
-Also, based on the public dedication principle, a patentee may not invoke the doctrine of equivalents to recapture subject matter disclosed but not claimed in a patent.
+Under the doctrine of ensnarement, a patentee may not assert "a scope of equivalency that would encompass, or ensnare, the prior art."
+Also, based on the public dedication principle (also known as the disclosure dedication rule), a patentee may not invoke the doctrine of equivalents to recapture subject matter disclosed but not claimed in a patent.

 Harmonization attempts

 Attempts have been made to harmonize the doctrine of equivalents.

 For instance, Article 21(2) of 1991 WIPO's "Basic Proposal" for a Treaty Supplementing the Paris Convention states:

 "(a) (...) a claim shall be considered to cover not only all the elements as expressed in the claim but also equivalents.

 (b) An element ("the equivalent element") shall generally be considered as being equivalent to an element as expressed in a claim if, at the time of any alleged infringement, either of the following conditions is fulfilled in regard to the invention as claimed: